DIVISION ON AGING

 - Social and recreational programs

-Union County seniors and their caregivers can come to any one of four Union County Aging Services Kiosk events this September and meet in person with professional staff for expert guidance on senior programs and resources, including help with filling out applications and forms.
-Bilingual staff will be available to assist residents in Spanish during the event on September 21.
+Union County seniors and their caregivers can come to any one of these Union County Aging Services Kiosk events and meet in person with professional staff for expert guidance on senior programs and resources, including help with filling out applications and forms.

 ASK is a program of the Union County Department of Human Services through the Division on Aging and Disability Resources, serving seniors age 60-plus and their caregivers.